Ask the Engineer: How Do You Determine Moment Load?

-There are always numerous factors that go into choosing the right linear actuator for an application.
-One consideration that is often overlooked is moment loading.
+Moment load is when a force is applied that would cause an arm to rotate or bend in a way it was not necessarily designed to move.
 Moment load comes into play when the cylinder is located some distance away from the actual load that it's lifting.
 That distance may be very short, but you have to account for it along with the weight of the load in order to spec the proper cylinder.

 Why?
 Because “moment” is the tendency of the driving force exerted to cause actuator rotation.

 Calculating moment load is not simple, by any means.
+It’s important to consider because if handled incorrectly even a minor force weighing on something like an actuator will warp it over time and make it not last as long.
 We asked Chad Randleman, our VP of Engineering and General Manager here at W.C.
 Branham, to explain.

 Q: What is moment load?